VanCityGuide

 Can I open a Canadian bank account before I arrive?

-RBC, Scotiabank, and HSBC Canada all let you open an account from outside Canada.
-You provide passport scans and immigration paperwork, and you complete identity verification in person within 90 days of landing.
+Yes — RBC and Scotiabank both offer pre-arrival account opening for newcomers.
+(Note: HSBC Canada no longer exists as a separate bank; RBC completed its acquisition in March 2024 and HSBC Canada branches now operate as RBC.)
+You provide passport scans and immigration paperwork, and complete identity verification in person within 90 days of landing.
 Useful if you want your wages-from-home to start landing in Canadian dollars immediately.

 Do I need a SIN before opening an account?

 No. You can open the account without a SIN.
-The bank will eventually ask for it (when interest accrues above $50/year, or when you file your first tax return), but it's not blocking on day one.
+The bank will ask for it later for tax-reporting purposes once interest is paid on the account, but it's not blocking on day one.
+The Financial Consumer Agency of Canada confirms banks cannot refuse to open an account just because you don't have a SIN.

 What's an Interac e-Transfer?